taktsoft/solidus_digital/README.md

 Port of [spree_digital](https://github.com/spree-contrib/spree_digital/) to [solidus](https://github.com/solidusio/solidus/).

+* Solidus version >= 2.0.0 for Rails 5 compatibility.
+* NOTE: Order confirmation emails need to be customised to include download links.
+This version of the gem overrides the whole text confirmation_email, but is not completely translated.
+So for now, if you want to include download links in the confirmation email and use the plain text emails, you may have to override that yourself.
+If you want to include download links in a HTML confirmation email, you have to set that up yourself.
-For information on installation and use of this extension: see original `spree_digital` README!
+* For more information on installation and use of this extension: see original `spree_digital` README!

-NOTE: Forked after commit f1d74127a95805e25a1f4edeeba6cb520a3b9746 in `spree_digital`.
+* Forked after commit f1d74127a95805e25a1f4edeeba6cb520a3b9746 in `spree_digital`.

 ## Changes